Sarosim/photo-locations/README.md

 Marketing the site itself and utilising advertising opportunities within the site is also out of scope, therefore no links to social media sites or contacts or T&Cs are incorporated.

+Providing an upload functionality would be a more convenient and user friendly way of supplying images.
+In order to avoid storing and handling potentially large image files, only URLs to images can be entered to the forms.

 ### User Stories

 Based on the Scope, the following user stories are to be satisfied:

 - As a frequent traveller, I'd like to find nice sceneries to photograph around the palces I visit.
-E.g. 'I have a weekend trip to Lisbon mext month, what are the most beautiful sites to visit?
+E.g. 'I have a weekend trip to Lisbon next month, what are the most beautiful sites to visit?
 - As a hobby photographer, I'd like to improve the quality of my landscape images.
-There are so many beautiful pictures on the web, but how are those made?
-Do they use filters?
-Is there a secret?
+There are so many beautiful pictures on the web, but how are those taken?
+Were there any special filters used?
--
+What is the key to taking outstanding images?
+- As a passionate and experienced photographer, I'd like to help others to improve their technique by showcasing my best images and explaining the process behind.
+- As the site owner, I'd like to build a platform, where poeple can share their images, get votes from the community, be proud of their work.
+- As an advanced hobbyist, I'd like to see whether people like my latest landscape images.

 ## Structure